J.D. Davis Player Props: Giants vs. Nationals

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in slugging percentage (.431) thanks to 26 extra-base hits.
+- Davis has 81 hits to go with a slugging percentage of .439, both of which are tops among San Francisco hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 53rd, his on-base percentage ranks 39th, and he is 74th in the league in slugging.
+- Among qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 40th and he is 68th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.